two green pens, and miracles,

 the identical green pen has what

-appears to be the capacity as
+appears to be the same capacity

-with before it. there is no
+before it. there is no

 sputtering, no stuttering,